 He protects his devotees from all evil that are always around .
 He blesses his followers with grace, knowledge and peace.

 [an error occurred while processing this directive]

 Lord Shiva is said to be half man and half woman.
-In the full figure of Siva the male and female principles are united.
-Shiva Linga - the symbol of Lord Shiva.
+In the full figure of Shiva the male and female principles are united.
+Shiva Linga - is the symbol of Lord Shiva.

 In sculptures, Shiva is shown with many hands.
 One pair of hands, represents the balance between life and death.
 Shiva is three eyed, and is 'Neela Kantha' - blue-neck since he had consumed poison to save the world from destruction.

-Unclad body covered with ashes
+3- Unclad body